EE209AS/CarSketcher/README.md

   - right
   - Capture the image to draw
   - start find paper
+    - Roughly find the paper
+    - 3d-recon to approach
   - start drawing

 * Send back the car feedback status
 * Send back the image to draw
 * Send back the video